adedhi/google-sheets-data-analysis-and-visualization/README.md

 This project is licensed under the MIT License - learn more about it [here](LICENSE).

 # Acknowledgements
-- This program was created as an assignment for the CPS412: Social Issues, Ethics and Professionalism course at Toronto Metropolitan University.
+- This program was created as an assignment for the CPS412: Social Issues, Ethics and Professionalism course at Toronto Metropolitan University
 - The data being analyzed and visualized comes from anonymous responses to a Google Forms survey

 # Contact